-The following warranties apply to all 2012 Model Year boats produced by HUNTER MARINE CORPORATION:
+The following warranties apply to all 2013 Model Year boats produced by MARLOW-HUNTER, LLC:

-LIMITED ONE-YEAR WARRANTY management managem
+LIMITED ONE-YEAR WARRANTY

-Hunter Marine warrants to the first-use purchaser and any subsequent owner during the limited warranty period that any part manufactured by Hunter will be free of defects caused by faulty work-manship or materials for a period of twelve (12) months from the date of delivery to the first-use purchaser under normal use and service.
+Hunter warrants to the first-use purchaser and any subsequent owner during the limited warranty period that any part manufactured by Hunter will be free of defects caused by faulty workmanship or materials for a period of twelve (12) months from the date of delivery to the first-use purchaser under normal use and service.
 During this period, as the sole and exclusive remedy, Hunter's obligation under the warranty is limited to the repair or replacement of any such defective part.

-......
-LIMITED FIVE-YEAR HULL STRUCTURE AND BOTTOM BLISTER WARRANTY
+LIMITED FIVE-YEAR HULL STRUCTURE AND BOTTOM BLISTER WARRANTY """"